What is “Bullying?”

 Restrooms on campus have a specific function.
 They are not assembly areas or hangouts.
 Students may not loiter within or immediately outside the restrooms.
 Running in and out of the facility is prohibited.

-At lunch time, students may only use F bldg. bathrooms.
+At recess and lunch time, students may only use F bldg. bathrooms.
 All other bathrooms are in the off- limits areas.

 All ball playing will be confined to the courts & field.
 Volleyballs may not be used on the courts during recess.
 They are to be used on the field behind the courts only.
 There should be no ball playing between classroom buildings.
 Football is allowed on a provisional basis.
 All football games must be “touch” only.
 Any “tackle” football will cause the temporary & possibly permanent loss of the football-playing privilege for all students.

 Teachers are responsible for discussing proper conduct with their students prior to each event.
 Proper behavior & attentiveness remain the greatest compliments you can give for the presenters’ hard work.
 Follow these guidelines during assemblies: